 This mixed-level intermediate/advanced German course is available to students in their 3rd, 4th, or 5th year of German study.
-Students develop their previously acquired conversation and composition skills while exploring historical and contemporary German perspectives.
-The class provides an overview of milestones in the creative, visual and performing arts of the German-speaking world.
-Project-based learning will be alternated and supplemented by reading and viewing German texts, music, film, and other media.
+Students develop their previously acquired conversation and composition skills through a series of topical units related to German identity.
+Students use authentic historical and contemporary German-language texts and media, interviews and personal research to explore generational issues, public and private identities, national identity and stereotypes, and minorities within Germany, as well as German-American identity.
 Class activities will be conducted in the target language as much as possible.